babolivier/tb-rust-checker/README.md

 The bot listens to new messages in a specific Matrix room.
-When it sees a message that indicates a new push to mozilla-central (also sent by the CI/CD infrastructure), it downloads the contents of both the checksums file in comm-central, and the four mozilla-central files, using the web Mercurial interface at <https://hg.mozilla.org/>.
-It then compares the checksums from the mozilla-central files with the ones stored in comm-central, and sends an appropriate notice to the Matrix room.
+When it sees a message that indicates a new push to mozilla-central (also sent by the CI/CD infrastructure), it downloads the contents of both the checksums file in comm-unified, and the four mozilla-unified files, using the web Mercurial interface at <https://hg.mozilla.org/>.
+It then compares the checksums from the mozilla-unified files with the ones stored in comm-unified, and sends an appropriate notice to the Matrix room.

 ## How to use